gummyBear-Index/KitchenFox/README.md

  </p>

 ## Future Features
-  There are a number of bonus features that would greatly enhanced the user's experience and also optimize the execution of certain logics.
+  There are a number of bonus features that would greatly enhance the user's experience:

   + Add Receipt parsing functionality with OCR
   + Deploy app to Google Play and App Store